Exploring Peru by Rail – Incredible Train Journeys in Peru

 For the journey…absolutely!

-We were living in Lima at the time, so this Peru train journey started with the short trip to Desamparados Station in Lima.
+We were living in Lima at the time, so this journey of Peru by train started with the short trip to Desamparados Station in Lima.
 The entertainment commenced while we were waiting to board.
 A local police band played on the station.
 However we heard, but could not see this, as we were corralled in a queue in a brightly painted corridor.
 So if you want to actually see the band and dancers I recommend you arrive super early.

 There are lots of hotels in Lima, but we think you will really like Country Club Lima Hotel.
 The rooms are cozy, clean and well decorated, and amenities include WiFi, a pool, and onsite restaurant.